Glass Laceration Compensation Claims

 Talk to Us

-If you were injured by glass due to somebody else’s negligence, you are entitled to make a claim for compensation.
-To speak to one of our solicitors, call us on 0345 872 6666, or fill in our online enquiry form and let us know a suitable time to get back to you.
+If you were injured by glass due to somebody else’s negligence, you are entitled to claim compensation.
+To speak to one of our solicitors and start your personal injury claim today, call us on 0345 872 6666, or fill in our online enquiry form and let us know a suitable time to get back to you.

 Endorsed by